-This chapter is vaguely related to the aims of Section H3(i) from the 2017 CICM Primary Syllabus, which expects the exam candidate to "describe the principles of dialysis and renal replacement fluid".
+This chapter is vaguely related to the aims of Section H2(i) from the 2023 CICM Primary Syllabus, which expects the exam candidate to "describe the principles of dialysis and filtration".
 Among the things which could be listed under the heading of "principles of dialysis", one could certainly find space for the modalities of renal replacement therapy.

 The purpose and position of this summary is questionable.
 The primary exam candidate may safely overlook this material, because the college has never asked about it in the historic Part I papers and therefore anybody concerned with actually passing that exam would be well advised to ignore all this superfluous unexaminable material.
 The Fellowship exam candidate may be more interested in modalities of dialysis because the college frequently asks about this sort of stuff.
 A comparison of CRRT modalities was asked about in Question 21 from the second paper of 2015, Question 10 from the first paper of 2011, Question 19 from the second paper of 2008 and Question 2c from the second paper of 2001.
 However, the Part II candidates are likely looking for a shortform tabulated revision resource such as the comparison of renal replacement therapies available in the Required Reading section.
 Ergo, neither the CICM Part I nor Part II exam candidates would be served by a long confusing digression on RRT, particularly one which strays so far into historical and theoretic territories.
 It would perhaps be simpler to acknowledge that this chapter is the entirely self-indulgent product of an author who is not accountable to his readers.